CDAC-lab/UNISOLAR/README.md

 ## References:

-[1] D. Haputhanthrige, S. Wimalaratne, S. Kahawala, G. Gamage, D. Alahakoon and A. Jennings, “UNISOLAR: An Open Dataset of Photovoltaic
+[1] S. Wimalaratne, D. Haputhanthri, S. Kahawala, G. Gamage, D. Alahakoon and A. Jennings, “UNISOLAR: An Open Dataset of Photovoltaic
 Solar Energy Generation in a Large Multi-Campus University Setting,” 2022.